broadinstitute/gatk-sv/module07_minGQ/README.md

 	- last script to run for minGQ;
 	- applies the trained model from Part2 to filter SVs;
 	- this wdl can parallelize across chromosomes;
+	- json files are kept under example_jsons/ with "minGQ.gnomad_v3.Step3." in file name.